 For the first time ever, there are more job seekers in the United States than open jobs.
 Workers must learn skills to fill these open jobs and meet the needs of a growing economy.
 How will the U.S. meet the demands of a changing labor market?
 How will educational institutions, workforce development systems, and the private sector work together to keep pace with the evolving nature of work?
 How will the U.S. public sector help prepare American students and job seekers to meet employers’ ever- changing needs?
 U.S. Secretary of Labor Alexander Acosta will offer insight into how the U.S. is working to prepare the American workforce for the jobs of today and tomorrow.

 While countries around the world have made significant strides towards closing global gender gaps in education and health disparities, gaps in economic participation and political empowerment remain staggering.
-Join Her Excellency Marie Louise Coleiro Preca, President of Malta, and Kristalina Georgieva, CEO of the World Bank, for a conversation on global gender gaps, their personal journeys of breaking glass ceilings, and the necessary steps that men and women in the public and private sectors can take towards achieving gender equity.
+Join Her Excellency Marie Louise Coleiro Preca, President of Malta, and Hanna Birna Kristjánsdóttir, Chair of the WPL, Executive Board and Icelandic Politician for a conversation on global gender gaps, their personal journeys of breaking glass ceilings, and the necessary steps that men and women in the public and private sectors can take towards achieving gender equity.
 This will include a special focus on preparing the next generation of leaders through support of leadership and economic pathways for young women.
-This session was designed in partnership with Women Political Leaders Global Forum, and it will be moderated by Chair of the WPL Executive Board and Icelandic politician, Hanna Birna Kristjánsdóttir.
+This session was designed in partnership with Women Political Leaders Global Forum.

 Refugee is a noun.
 A word that defines a person who has been forced to leave his/her country in order to escape war and persecution.
 But a refugee is still a person.
 A mother who wants to work to support her family.
 A father who wants to buy his daughter school supplies so she can study.
 A teen who wants to text his friends to meet.
 Beyond a “refugee”, there is a doctor, a plumber, a teacher.
 An employee, a customer, a client.
 A human being.
 Just like you.
 Join this plenary session and explore how the private sector can play a pivotal role in helping refugees rebuild the lives they had before fleeing war and persecution.
 Discover how the world refugee crisis can offer visionary companies and foundations opportunities to learn and invest on sustainable development.
 To give refugees lives beyond the noun that defines them.